bokeh/bokeh/sphinx/source/docs/user_guide/interaction/callbacks.rst

     # execute a callback whenever p.x_range.start changes
     p.x_range.js_on_change('start', callback)

-It should be mentioned that the first parameter to ``js_on_change`` is the name of actually the name of a BokehJS event.
+It should be mentioned that the first parameter to ``js_on_change`` is actually the name of a BokehJS event.
 The full format for a property change event is, e.g. ``"change:start"`` but Bokeh will automatically convert any property name into one of these BokehJS change events for you.
 Additionally, some Bokeh models have additional specialized events.
 For